psyvision/led-controller/README.md

 # led-controller
-RaspberryPi LED controller for ATA102C led strips
+RaspberryPi LED controller for ATA102C LED strips.

 ## Introduction
 This project provides a NodeJS API server with VueJS frontend to control 'Adafruit DotStar' LEDs connected to a Raspberry Pi via the SPI bus.